VanoraSC/i2c_intercept/README.md

 ```

 The time writer sends the current Unix timestamp once per second as an
+eight-byte little-endian value and then issues an I²C read command requesting
-eight-byte little-endian value.
-The tap server echoes the same bytes back and
+eight bytes.
+The tap server logs the write, records the read request and
+responds with a little-endian counter.
+The time writer prints the returned
-appends an eight-byte counter, which the time writer prints to its standard
+counter to its standard output.
-output.